 Use the BINARY BASE64 Option

-In specifying a query, if an alias is used for the binary column of the view, the alias is returned in the URL encoding of the binary data.
-In subsequent operations, the alias is meaningless, and the URL encoding cannot be used to retrieve the image.
-Therefore, do not use aliases when querying a view using FOR XML AUTO mode.
+Do not use an alias for a binary column when you query a view and using the FOR XML AUTO mode.
+If you use an alias, the alias is returned in the URL encoding of the binary data.
+In subsequent operations, the alias is meaningless.
+The meaningless alias and the URL encoding cannot be used to retrieve the image.

-For example, in a SELECT query, casting any column to a binary large object (BLOB) makes it a temporary entity in that it loses its associated table name and column name.
-This causes AUTO mode queries to generate an error, because it does not know where to put this value in the XML hierarchy.
-For example:
+In a SELECT query, casting any column to a binary large object (BLOB) makes the column a temporary entity.
+Being temporary, the BLOB loses its associated table name and column name.
+This cast causes AUTO mode queries to generate an error, because the system does not know where to put this value in the XML hierarchy.

 CREATE TABLE MyTable (Col1 int PRIMARY KEY, Col2 binary) INSERT INTO MyTable VALUES (1, 0x7);

-This query produces an error, because of the casting to a binary large object (BLOB):
+The following query produces an error, which is caused by the casting to a binary large object (BLOB):

 SELECT Col1, CAST(Col2 as image) as Col2 FROM MyTable FOR XML AUTO;

 The solution is to add the BINARY BASE64 option to the FOR XML clause.
-If you remove the casting, the query produces the results as expected:
+If you remove the casting, the query produces good results.

 SELECT Col1, CAST(Col2 as image) as Col2 FROM MyTable FOR XML AUTO, BINARY BASE64;